c-atts/catts-sdk/README.md

 # C–ATTS SDK

 This SDK facilitates the local development of C–ATTS recipes.
 It provides a set of functions for fetching query results, running processor scripts, and validating schema items against a recipe's schema.
-The SDK also includes a command-line tool for running recipes.
+The SDK also provides a command-line tool for running recipes.
+Using the command-line tool is the recommended way to develop and test recipes.

+> [!NOTE]
+> The SDK is a work in progress.
+Features and functionality may change without notice.
+C–ATTS has not yet been publicly released, so the SDK is not yet ready for general use.

 ## Installation